 Lease-option vs. lease-purchase

-Two different types of rent-to-own contracts are lease-option and lease-purchase agreements.
+Rent-to-own contracts come in two basic kinds: lease-option and lease-purchase agreements.
 Here are the obligations and penalties associated with each type.

 When you sign a lease-option agreement, you pay an option fee to the homeowner so you can buy the home at the end of your lease term.

 The lease will spell out what (if any) portion of the lease option or rent payment will go toward the purchase price.
 Remember, you can (and should) negotiate the option amount and monthly rent payments ahead of time.
 In most cases, your option fee goes toward reducing the purchase price of the property.

 You’ll pay rent during your lease period, and a portion of that rent money typically goes toward your down payment once you decide to buy the home.
 You’ll work with the seller to agree on a purchase price after your lease expires.

-This is an ideal option if you’re not absolutely sure in the beginning whether you want to buy the home, because you can walk away from the option if you choose not to buy the property.
+This is an ideal option if you’re not absolutely sure in the beginning whether you want to buy, because you can walk away from the option if you choose not to purchase the property.
 But the downside is that you’ll give up the option fee and your rent credit.

 A lease-purchase agreement is very similar to a lease-option agreement.
 You still put a certain percentage of your rent payments toward a down payment to buy the home.
 One difference with this type of agreement is that you and the seller agree to a purchase price ahead of time.
 You can both agree to a price before you sign a lease agreement, or specify a date for a home appraisal and decide on a price after the appraisal is completed.